volodia99/dw3t/README.md

 ## Installation

 We recommend to install `dw3t` using the package and project manager `uv`.
 See the [documentation](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer) to install `uv` on your system.
-After creating an environment (`uv venv`), run the following:
+Run the following:

 ```shell
 uv tool install dw3t